 Before buying protective gear, read as much as you can about the hazards you are likely to face and try to get some first-hand advice from experienced athletes in that sport.

 Many extreme athletes don’t bother with the kind of protective gear that they should be wearing, in part because they worry that kneepads or elbow pads will decrease their cool factor.
 However, taking care of your body is as important for an extreme athlete as it is for any athlete, if not more.
 Even if chucking bales might not seem as exciting with a helmet as it is without one, if you protect yourself you can always be sure that you will have the chance to take another crack at your favourite extreme challenge.
 Keeping physically fit is vital.
 Focus on the type of exercise you need to help your body cope best in your chosen activity.
-Do you need to be stronger, more supple, flexible or require greater stamina?
+Do you need to be stronger, more supple and flexible or require greater stamina?
 Develop a fitness programme to suit your needs and help you stay safe.